ZETA (fusion reactor): Reversed field pinch

 In 1965, the newly opened Culham laboratory hosted what had become a periodic meeting of international fusion researchers.
 Of all the work presented, only two papers on stabilised pinch were present, both on ZETA.
 Spitzer did not mention them during the opening comments.

 Normally, the pulse of electricity sent into ZETA formed a current pulse with a shape similar to a Poisson distribution, ramping up quickly then trailing off.
 One of the papers noted that the plasma stability reached a maximum just after the current began to taper off, and then lasted longer than the current pulse itself.
+Given that the current was there to provide confinement, that the plasma would actually increase in confinement as the current was reduced was entirely unexpected.
 This phenomenon was dubbed "quiescence".

 Three years later, at the same meeting where Soviet results with the T-3 tokamak were first released, a paper by Robinson and King examined the quiescence period.
 They determined it was due to the original toroidal magnetic field reversing itself, creating a more stable configuration.
 At the time, the enormity of the T-3 results overshadowed this result.

 John Bryan Taylor took up the issue and began a detailed theoretical study of the concept, publishing a groundbreaking 1974 article on the topic.
 He demonstrated that as the magnetic field that generated the pinch was relaxing, it interacted with the pre-existing stabilising fields, creating a self-stable magnetic field.
 The phenomenon was driven by the system's desire to preserve magnetic helicity, which suggested a number of ways to improve the confinement time.

 Although the stabilising force was lower than the force available in the pinch, it lasted considerably longer.
 It appeared that a reactor could be built that would approach the Lawson criterion from a different direction, using extended confinement times rather than increased density.
 This was similar to the stellarator approach in concept, and although it would have lower field strength than those machines, the energy needed to maintain the confinement was much lower.
 Today this approach is known as the reversed field pinch (RFP) and has been a field of continued study.

 Taylor's study of the relaxation into the reversed state led to his development of a broader theoretical understanding of the role of magnetic helicity and minimum energy states, greatly advancing the understanding of plasma dynamics.
 The minimum-energy state, known as the "Taylor state", is particularly important in the understanding of new fusion approaches in the compact toroid class.
 Taylor went on to study the ballooning transformation, a problem that was occurring in the latest high-performance toroidal machines as large-scale waveforms formed in the plasma.
 His work in fusion research won him the 1999 James Clerk Maxwell Prize for Plasma Physics.